What Centrelink bereavement payments are available after a death?

 The exact figure depends on the pension type, the rates at the time of death, and the surviving partner's circumstances.
 Services Australia calculates this when you notify them; you do not need to do the maths yourself.

-For the official details, see the Services Australia "What help there is when an adult dies" page.
+For the official details, see the Services Australia "What help there is when an adult passes away" page.

 Pension Bonus Bereavement Payment